UgoLomoio/E-ABIN/README.md

 GPU acceleration enables network creation and deep learning modules using torch-based implementations.
 Additionally, CUDA users can use GPU acceleration to expedite file reading and preprocessing through cudf-pandas.

 The network building module can create two different types of networks:
-\begin{itemize}
-    \item Convergence-Divergence network created using the cosine similarity function available in the torch library;
+- Convergence-Divergence network created using the cosine similarity function available in the torch library;
-    \item Individual Specific Networks available using the ISN-tractor library.
+- Individual Specific Networks available using the ISN-tractor library.
 ISN-tractor is a library that can create interactome based Individual Specific Networks that highlights patients' diversity.

-\end{itemize}
-Network visualization is based on networkx \cite{networkx} and dynamically updated using the dash-cytoscape library.
+Network visualization is based on networkx and dynamically updated using the dash-cytoscape library.